menu

 Efforts to address women's health issues

 Various seminars are held each year that addresses health issues and treatment that are unique to women that may affect their career development.
-These seminars are held to raise awareness and to attain a deeper understanding for themselves and for those employees around them.
+These training sessions and seminars are held to raise awareness and to attain a deeper understanding for themselves and for those employees around them.

 Joint seminar with other companies